 Produced by John Raham and recorded at Afterlife Studios in Vancouver, Magnolia was released in the Fall and immediately taken on the road.
 Chambers’ performed in LA, Oklahoma, Dallas, Austin, New Orleans, Nashville, New York City and more.
 Some shows of note include her performance at Rockwood Music Hall in NYC, sharing a bill with R&B artist Andy Allo at The Mint in LA, and opening up for the New York based soul-pop group Lawrence at Biltmore Cabaret in Vancouver last Spring.

 Chambers’ has been singing the Sister Act soundtrack since she was 3 years old.
 She trained with Canadian Jazz singer Joani Taylor from the age of 8 to 18.
 After attending Berklee College of Music on a vocal scholarship, Emily busked across the South of France and Italy.
 Returning home to Vancouver she formed a 5 piece soul-pop-funk band called Champagne Republic.
 The band released their self-titled EP produced by BCMAA Producer of the Year Paul Shatto in 2014.
 After 5 years together Emily decided it was time to go solo and get back to her roots.
-Chambers’ is currently writing new material for her next album to be released in 2018.
+Chambers’ is currently writing new material for her next album and planning another US tour for January 2018.